AZRegents/GitHub-Onboarding-Notes/Dev Huddle.md

 ```
 - Use horizontal rules (`---`) and headers (`##`) to organize tips.
 - Bullet point = `-`

 1. Numbered list
+2. Numbered
+3. List

+> This is a blockquote in Markdown.<br/>
+> See? it's so cool!
+> It can span multiple lines.

+> Another quote acting as parent
+>> Nested quote acting as child